ramirezi29/GitCommits/README.md

 }
 ```
 ## URLSessions Code Snippet
-Leveraging the Result type to handle success and faliure calls
+Leveraging the Result type allows for improved handling of success and faliure calls
 ```swift

 Leveraging the power of URLSessions we can get the users commits